 This was advice I gave to myself.
 'Make sure your goals are Measurable, Meaningful and Motivating.'
 For me, it spoke volumes personally and professionally. ~ Sandy Butler

-Hang it in an area of your home to remind you and everyone who lives with you, your goal.
-Make sure the specific steps are listed out and are added to your calendar using a recurring appointment.
+Hang it in an area of your home to remind you and everyone who lives with you of your goal.
+Make sure the specific steps are listed and added to your calendar using a recurring appointment.
 So, wherever you are, you will always remember your steps.

 Many times we try to achieve goals that are broad such as "lose weight."
 Instead, we need to be specific and include a time frame.
 "I will lose 10 pounds by March 1st."
 Furthermore, we need to develop actionable steps to make those goals become a reality.
-So, for someone who wants to lose weight maybe those actionable steps are 1) exercise 3 times a week 2) do not eat after dinner 3) plan healthy snacks." ~ Daria Harvey
+So, for someone who wants to lose weight, maybe those actionable steps are 1) exercise 3 times a week, 2) do not eat after dinner, 3) plan healthy snacks." ~ Daria Harvey

 Be specific.
 Vague goals like "exercise regularly" are too easy to procrastinate and rationalize away.
 Instead, make it a goal to "Join a gym and take a class every Tuesday and Thursday evening." ~ Seana Turner

 It can be an activity or a thing.
-Some examples are buying you a new fancy dress or going to the play with a family member.
+Some examples are buying yourself a new fancy dress or going to play with a family member.
 Don't forget to write the answer down on your goals paper after the steps.

 Be sure to have a reward planned for once you reach a goal.
-Yes, the satisfaction of achieving the goal is nice, but adding a little chocolate, new sneakers or a movie date to sweeten the pot never hurts the motivation! ~ Sarah Soboleski
+Yes, the satisfaction of achieving the goal is nice, but adding a little chocolate, new sneakers, or a movie date to sweeten the pot never hurts the motivation! ~ Sarah Soboleski

-Please note these are affiliate links through Amazon, and at no additional cost to you, I will earn affiliate fees if you decide to make a purchase.
+Please note these are affiliate links through Amazon, and at no additional cost, I will earn affiliate fees if you decide to make a purchase.